ARM-software/bsa-acs/platform/pal_baremetal/README.md

 The output library files will be generated at <bsa_path>/build/lib/

+For more details on how to port the reference code to a specific platform and for further customisation please refer to the [User Guide](../../docs/Arm_BSA_ACS_Bare-metal_User_Guide.pdf)

 -----------------

 *Copyright (c) 2023, Arm Limited and Contributors.
 All rights reserved.*